Guargantu-cooper/Data-structure/README.md

 # Data-structure
-In this project, we demonstrate linked list, tree, stack, query
+In this repository, we demonstrate linked list, tree, stack, query